schaueho/clojure-codekata/kata14-trigrams/doc/intro.md

 							(do (.close rdr) nil))))]
 	        (lfs-helper (clojure.java.io/reader file))))

-`read-next-sentence` has some obvious deficancies: it now splits sentences on every occurance of `.?!`, not only on those occurences which are followed by whitespace.
+`read-next-sentence` has some obvious deficiancies: it now splits sentences on every occurance of `.?!`, not only on those occurences which are followed by whitespace.
 Second, it should handle (only) multiple occurances of `\return\newline` characters (CRLF) as sentence delimiters, too.
 Solving both of these issues requires to go in the direction of real parsers where we would have to see `aux` as a stack of previously read characters.
 And we might not only want to deal with tabs specially (turning them into a space), e.g. we might want to replace multiple spaces/tabs into a single space etc. I'll just draw a sketch here that we might want to elaborate further:

 	(fact "Test for sentence end"
       (sentence-end-p \space   [\g \o \.])                    => true